philip-hughes/third-milestone-project/README.md

 Appointments can also be edited or removed via the Appointment details modal which will be displayed if an existing appointment slot is clicked.

-The project is running at - http://doctor-docs.herokuapp.com/
+The project is running at: http://doctor-docs.herokuapp.com/

 ## UX